IceHe/lib/mac/setup-guide.md

     -   A. Temporarily : Open `Terminal` → Paste the shell command above to execute

-    -   B. All the time : Append the shell command above to the SHELL configuration file, e.g. `.zshrc`
+    -   B. All the time : Append the shell command above to the ZSH configuration file, e.g. `.zshrc`

         so that I can always use ZSH with the network proxy when ClashX Pro is running